-2. What are the ABO blood types of the crime scene collected blood and the suspects' blood samples?
+2. What are the ABO blood types of the crime scene collected blood, the victim's blood, and the suspects' blood samples?

-- 3. Based on your observation, which of the suspects would you conclude might have left the blood stain at the crime scene? - 4.
-What next steps would you take to confirm the suspect's identity?
+3. Based on your observation, which of the suspects would you conclude might have left the blood stain at the crime scene?

+4. What next steps would you take to confirm the suspect's identity?